Individual Therapy

 -

-If you’re navigating any of the things I’ve named above, you might also be experiencing anxiety, depression, or the lingering impact of complex or relational trauma.
-I can gently meet you there, too.
+If you’re navigating any of the things named above, you might also be experiencing anxiety, depression, or the lingering impact of complex or relational trauma.
+We can gently meet you there, too.
 Together, we’ll explore the roots of your pain, not just the symptoms, and help you reconnect with a sense of safety, agency, and wholeness.
 We’ll create space for healing that honors your story and your strength.

 Therapy in Colorado